Revisiting the tree edit distance and its backtracing: A tutorial: The Dynamic Programming Algorithm

 \begin{proof} First, note that the pre-order algorithm (see definition~\ref{dfn:preorder}) visits parents before children and left children before right children.
 Therefore, the largest index within a subtree must be the outermost right leaf.

-Second, note that the pre-order algorithm visits all nodes in a subtree before leaving the respective subtree.
-Therefore, the outermost right leaf $\rleaf_\lforest(\lnodeidx)$ must be the index $\lnodeidx$ plus the size of the subtree rooted at $\lnodeidx$, which proves the first claim.
+The claim follows because the subforest Algorithm~\ref{alg:subforest} visits nodes in the same order as the pre-order algorithm and therefore $\lforest[\lnodeidx, \rleaf_\lforest(\lnodeidx)] = \lforest[\lnodeidx, \lnodeidx + |\ltree_\lnodeidx|-1] = \tree_\lnodeidx$. \end{proof} \end{thm}